 setup.exe –uninstall –force-uninstall –system-level

 To reinstall Edge on your device, simply download Edge’s latest version from the official page, then run the setup file and follow the on-screen directions to complete the installation.

 Related post: How to restore Last session or Chrome tabs after a crash

 Why did my tabs not restore?

-If your browser tabs does not restore, you can try the Control+Shift+T (or Command+Shift+T if you’re using a Mac) keyboard shortcut and your most recently closed tab or window will re-open.
-Keep doing this until your window from earlier is re-populated, or the shortcut stops working.
+If your browser tabs do not restore, you can try the Control+Shift+T (or Command+Shift+T if you’re using a Mac) keyboard shortcut, and your most recently closed tab or window will re-open.
+Keep doing this until your window from earlier is re-populated or the shortcut stops working.